davidski/vulnpryer-aws-orchestration/README.md

 High-level Description
 ----------------------
-  - Prepares the IAM roles.
-Sets their permission and trust policies which are defined under iam_policies folder
+  - Prepares the IAM roles; sets their permission and trust policies which are defined in the iam_policies folder
   - Drops and rebuilds the Opsworks stack
   - Prepares the custom monitoring script and uploads to S3
   - Drops and rebuilds the Data Pipeline